Ramyav-27/Ramyav-27/README.md

 Creating a new table (Movies) using JDBC / Other Languages – before working with data, you need to create a table called Movies.
 Learn how to create a new table in an SQLite database from a Java (any language) program.

-Inserting data into Movies table from a Java (any language) program
+Inserting data into Movies table from a Java (any language) program.

 Querying data from Movies table with or without parameters – after having the movies data in the table, you need to query the movie details (name, actor, actress, director, year of release) using a SELECT statement.